-After several days they develop into small pearly raised bumps.
-Over time they grow into 2-5 millimetre16 pus filled lesions often with a characteristic dimple (or dell) on the surface.
+Over many days and weeks molluscum develops into small pearly bumps growing to 2-5 millimetres 16 pus filled lesions often with a characteristic dimple (or dell) on the surface.

 The molluscum contagiosum virus is transmitted by direct contact with an infected person or indirectly via, for example, toys, towels or clothing.
 Child care centers and schools as well as public pools are potential places for infection.
 For mature adolescents and adults sexual contact can be a source - molluscum contagiosum is also an STI.